deeTEEcee/prometheus-sandbox/README.md

-# A way for beginners to test prometheus (using pushgateway).
+# A way for beginners to test prometheus.

 ### Installing on OS X
-0. Install prometheus_client on your python environmen.t
+0. Install prometheus_client on your python environment.
 1. Install Prometheus: `brew install prometheus`
 2. Download the darwin directory for alertmanager
 3. Configure slack to the correct url.